-Ref Policy/ Paragraph Main Modification The layout is planned to achieve sufficient ground floor active/ commercial uses in and around the Harbour and at the Pier Head Quarter to ensure a sense of vitality can be maintained fully utilising the setting, and also featuring a restored Marine Parade promenade central avenue and a range of open and enjoyable coastal environments.
+Ref Policy/ Paragraph Main Modification commercial uses in and around the Harbour and at the Pier Head Quarter to ensure a sense of vitality can be maintained fully utilising the setting, and also featuring a restored Marine Parade promenade central avenue and a range of open and enjoyable coastal environments.
 Development delivers 300 affordable housing dwellings for central Folkestone, subject to viability (or if the total residential quantum is less than 1,000 units, a 30% contribution).
 Residential buildings must achieve a minimum level of water efficiency of 90 litres/person/day or better, plus Code for Sustainable Homes level 3 or higher., and a All development must be designed and constructed to achieve high standards of environmental performance, and buildings should be designed to allow convenient waste recycling.
 All development is located within the site in accordance with national policy on the degree of flood risk and compatibility of specific use and, where necessary, include design measures to mitigate flood risk.
 Development proposals include an appropriate recreational access strategy to ensure additional impacts to Natura 2000 site(s) are acceptably mitigated against, in accordance with Policy CSD4.
-Any detailed planning application submitted in relation to any of the site will only be granted if it is supported by and consistent with either: Either a A masterplan for the whole site produced in line with this policy, or An outline/detailed planning application for the whole site that provides satisfactory masterplanning in line with this policy, including phasing proposals and necessary viability assessments.
-Masterplanning for the site should accord with the core principles shown in Figure 4.7.
-MM67 Fig 4.8 Delete figure and replace with version in attached Annex.
+MM67 Fig 4.8 principles shown in Figure 4.7.
+Delete figure and replace with version in attached Annex.
 MM68 Policy SS7 The Shorncliffe Garrison complex is allocated for a predominantly residential development of around 1,000 dwellings to 2026 (up to 1,200 by 2031) and an improved military establishment, together with a hub of new community facilities, associated enhancements to sports and green infrastructure, and on- and off- site travel infrastructure upgrades.
 Planning permission will also only be granted where: Residential development is shown to be part of a comprehensive approach to modernisation and consolidation of military land within Shepway.
 Development is appropriately phased to ensure benefits can be fully realised, with infrastructure improvements delivered at a suitably early appropriate stages to ensure military operations can continue, on and off site facilities are available to foster create a new sense of place and community, and to manage environmental impacts in relation to infrastructure capacity.